seatgeek/druzhba/docs/cli.rst

 Druzhba defaults to ``INFO``.
 Available levels include ``DEBUG``, ``INFO``, ``WARN``, and ``ERROR``.

-While druzhba processes tables from a given source database sequentially it will attempt to process multiple source databases concurrently, one table from each at a time.
+While druzhba processes tables from a given source database sequentially, it will attempt to process multiple source databases concurrently, one table from each at a time.
 By default, Druzhba's parallelism limit will be equal to the number of CPU cores detected.
 Use ``-np`` or ``--num-processes`` to override that